Get started:

 Hire-purchase (HP):

 With Hire Purchase (HP), you rent a car with the intention of purchasing it at the end of the agreement.
 You make regular monthly payments, and once the final payment is made, you own the car.
-HP typically comes with higher monthly payments and less flexibility than other options.
+In the car lease vs hire purchase discussion, HP typically comes with higher monthly payments and less flexibility than other options.

 Personal Contract Purchase (PCP):